Ank-Cha/Social-Distancing-Analyser-COVID-19/README.md

 * Stores a video output for review

 ## Things needed to be improved :
-* Auto-calibration [For the given sample video, I've calibrated the model by simulating a 3D depth factor based on the camera position and orientation.]
+* ~~Auto-calibration [For the given sample video, I've calibrated the model by simulating a 3D depth factor based on the camera position and orientation.]~~ (Check out v2.0)
 * Faster processing

 ## Installation: